jwyllie83/pysports/README.md

 those pieces around vs. the whole soup and re-parsing), that's why.
 You get what you pay for.

+## Testing / Editing

+`pysports` is written to be compatible with the `nose` testing tool.
+You can head into the base directory and run a modern version of `nose` and expect regression tests to pass.
+They cover the basics of all the functions but aren't proven-complete or anything.
+They should work if you want to hack on it.

 ## Terms of Use

 It's your responsibility to comply with any and all rules of